nikdim03/ios-udemy/README.md

 - [Dicee (SwiftUI)](https://github.com/nikdim03/dicee-2)
 - [H4XOR News (SwiftUI)](https://github.com/nikdim03/h4xor-news)
 - [Todoey](https://github.com/nikdim03/todoey)
-- [Nutracker](https://github.com/nikdim03/nutracker) (Not part of the course, but was developed in parallel with my it)
+- [Nutracker](https://github.com/nikdim03/nutracker) (Not part of the course, but was developed in parallel with it)

 Feel free to take a look at my projects and leave feedback.
 I am always looking to improve and learn more!